asu-ke-web-services/gios-vagrant/README.md

   `sudo packer build template.json`

-  Note: Above command may fail if artifacts are already present you can force to create by using `-force` option
+  Note: Above command may fail if artifacts are already present.
+You can force to create by using `-force` option

-4. gios.box will the created in current directory.
+4. gios.box will be created in current directory.

 5. Remove any existing box installed with name `gios` using